open-mpi/ompi/docs/launching-apps/quickstart.rst

    Hello world, I am 1 of 6 (running on my-laptop)
    ...
    Hello world, I am 5 of 6 (running on my-laptop)

+This starts a six-process parallel application, running six copies of the executable named ``mpi-hello-world``.

 If you do not specify the ``-n`` option, :ref:`mpirun(1)
 <man1-mpirun>` will default to launching as many MPI processes as